Princeton-CDH/startwords/content/issues/5/casting-in-reverse/index.md

 {{< figure src="images/fig5-torso-cast.jpg" alt="Two side-by-side photos: one of material crumbling away from a sculpture, and another of that sculpture beind held in a hand." caption="**Figure 5.** (Left) My cast of an antique torso mid-removal from its investment.
 (Right) Same cast illustrating the vents, sprues, and cup (once wax, now bronze)." attr="Courtesy of author.">}}
 {{< wrap class="txt-only" >}}
 #-----------------------------------------------------------------------------------
 | FIGURE.
-Two side-by-side photos: one of material crumbling away from a sculpture, and another of that sculpture beind held in a hand.
+Two side-by-side photos: one of material crumbling away from a sculpture,
+| and another of that sculpture beind held in a hand.
 |
-| CAPTION: **Figure 5.** (Left) My cast of an antique torso mid-removal from its investment.
-(Right) Same cast illustrating the vents, sprues, and cup (once wax, now bronze).
+| CAPTION: **Figure 5.** (Left) My cast of an antique torso mid-removal from its
+| investment.
+(Right) Same cast illustrating the vents, sprues, and cup (once wax,
+| now bronze).
 |
 | ATTRIBUTION: Courtesy of author.
+Work produced through coursework at the
+| Philadelphia Academy of Fine Arts.
 #-----------------------------------------------------------------------------------
 {{</ wrap >}}